PhilT/minit/README.md

 Status / Todo
 ====================================

-First alpha release
+First release

-This was hacked together one afternoon as I was fed up seeing the error message that Jammit couldn't compress because Java wasn't installed on our CentOS server.
+This was hacked together one afternoon as I was fed up seeing the error message that Jammit couldn't compress because Java wasn't installed on our server.
 I wanted to see if it was easy enough to put together a simpler solution.

-So it needs some tests which will follow shortly.

 Feel free to report bugs in Issues.

 Development
 ====================================

-Minit uses MiniSpec, FakeFS, Watchr, RVM
+Minit uses MiniSpec, FakeFS, Watchr, RVM.